 Here is an excerpt from Hope at Work:

 Your visions of the future can impact your present if those visions excite you enough that you choose to pursue them.
 That’s when visions of the future become hope.
 In this topic, you will consider the concept of hope as something actionable, that can drive behaviour (of a person or a team), and that can be nurtured to enhance engagement and performance.

 The capacity to be hopeful and to generate hope in others is an important leadership skill.
 This topic challenges you to think about how you will lift yourself up through hope and how you will take practical actions to harness the energy of hope in your workplace.

 - Understand how we can be more hopeful at work;

 - Explore a few ways hope can motivate people;

 - Discuss ways to help our teams be more hopeful.

 Peter Williams, PhD, teaches applied research and human research development to educational leaders at Texas A&M Commerce.
 He has coached managers and leaders (since 2009 mainly through doctoral academic programs) in their use of evidence-based practices.
 He researches how adults learn, work, and thrive in technology mediated environments, focusing on spirituality and the nature of social support.
 He believes we can create hospitable, productive social spaces that allow organizations and individuals to flourish.

-A CoachingOurselves Peer Learning “Première” w.
+CoachingOurselves Peer Learning “Hope at Work” w.
 Peter Williams on February 17th

-Don’t miss the “première” of the module on February 17th and join practicing managers, leaders, and HR professionals from around the globe alongside Peter Williams to experience the module for the first time!
+The “Hope at Work” public session was on February 17th.
+Practicing managers, leaders, and HR professionals from around the globe alongside Peter Williams experienced the topic for the first time!